-Like all medicines, Exjade can have side effects, though not all patients experience them.
-The most frequent side effects are mild to moderate and will generally disappear once you get used to treatment.
+Like all medicines, Exjade can have side effects.
+However, not all patients experience them.
+The most frequent side effects are mild to moderate and usually go away once you get used to treatment.
 This can take a few days or weeks.

-Common side effects include nausea, vomiting, diarrhea, pain in the abdomen, bloating, constipation, indigestion, rash, and headache.
+Common side effects include nausea, vomiting, diarrhea, pain in the abdomen, bloating, constipation, indigestion, skin rash, headache, and itching.

-Your kidney and liver function will be tested before you start Exjade and you will be monitored regularly during treatment.
+Your kidney and liver function will be tested before you start Exjade and will be checked regularly during treatment.
 (See table on previous page.)